Some time ago, a report about the most common vectors for data breaches and related issues was released.

 There’s no need.
 The mail with an attachment is larger, slower, and less likely to make it past spam filters.
 The recipients are forced to open the attachment or, in many environments, suffer the consequences of missing the memo.

-This kind of attachment abuse has lowered our sensitivity to the dangers that attachments represent.
+This kind of attachment abuse has lowered our sensitivity to the dangers attachments represent.

 Attachments don’t kill computers…

-Now, let’s be clear: attachments aren’t evil in and of themselves.
+Now, let’s be clear: attachments aren’t evil.
 It’s how attachments are used and abused that leads to the problem.

-- We’re trained to open attachments without thinking too hard.
+- We’re trained to open attachments without thinking.

-- Attachments can contain anything, good or evil; they could contain important files, or they could contain devastating malware.
+- Attachments can contain anything, good or evil; they may contain important files, or they may contain devastating malware.

 That sounds like a recipe for disaster.
 And it is.

 When 10% of the audience will open an untrusted attachment to a phishing email, that’s hacker gold.
-That’s a spammer’s dream.
+It’s a spammer’s dream.

 Attachments are often no longer necessary